Skip to main content

 Written by Maddy King

-This article is part of the Pioneer Resource Center, which provides information, guidance, and resources for Pioneers and Community Champions to help them activate and grow their local Stitch community.
+This article is part of the Pioneer Resource Center, which provides information, guidance, and resources to help Pioneers activate and grow their local Stitch community.

 What is expected of me as a Stitch Pioneer?